 People who are in pain may not be able to fully engage in work or enjoy life.
 And some people with chronic pain develop another problem that can be even more serious than the pain itself — opioid addiction.
 More than 300 million prescriptions are written every year for opioids, and 2 million Americans abuse these powerful painkillers.
 While opioids can be very effective at treating pain, they are extremely addictive, especially when used over a long period of time.
 This is why opioids should be used only with the supervision of a physician who understands how they work and how they can be used safely.

-Physician anesthesiologists can change lives.
-“If I didn’t have a physician anesthesiologist on my medical team, I predict that right now, I would still be overweight, inactive, and clinically depressed.” – Kathleen Callahan, chronic pain patient
+Anesthesiologists can change lives.
+“If I didn’t have an anesthesiologist on my medical team, I predict that right now, I would still be overweight, inactive, and clinically depressed.” – Kathleen Callahan, chronic pain patient